Jbleezy/BO1-Reimagined/README.md

 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo
 * Make trap hintstrings show time remaining for active and cooldown (try using add_zombie_hint())
 * Remove marks on background of Deadshot perk shader
-* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen?)
+* Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes?)
 * Add fast ADS to Speed Cola (when it becomes possible through game_mod)
 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)